uber/baseweb/rfcs/modal-component.md

   Modal content.
 The children-as-function API may be preferable for performance reasons (wont render until opened) and also gives users access to a `close()` callback that they can add to buttons
 * `isOpen: boolean` - Required
   Controls whether the modal is visible or not
-* `closable: boolean` - Optional, Defaults to `true` Whether the modal should be closable by the user (either via escape, backdrop click, etc).
+* `closeable: boolean` - Optional, Defaults to `true` Whether the modal should be closeable by the user (either via escape, backdrop click, etc).
 You can set this to `false` if your modal has an action that the user _must_ take before closing.
 * `onClose: function` - Optional
   A callback that is invoked when the modal will close
 * `size: SIZE.{small|medium|large|full|cover|auto}|string|number`, Defaults to SIZE.default